AtharvaLotankar11/Railway-and-Customer-Java-Project/README.md

 ## Acknowledgments

 - Thanks to the Java Swing community for excellent documentation
-- Inspired by real-world railway management systems
+- Inspired by real-world railway management systems of IRCTC
 - Built as part of Java learning journey

 ---